hazelcast/hazelcast-simulator/README.md

 #### License

-Hazelcast HeartAttacker is available under the Apache 2 License.
+Hazelcast Stabilizer is available under the Apache 2 License.

 #### Copyright